PragathTSiva/CourseConnect/README.md

 ## Project Structure

-The project is divided into multiple checkpoints (MP1, MP2, MP3, etc.), each building upon the previous one:
+The project is divided into multiple checkpoints (MP1, MP2, MP3), each building upon the previous one:

 1. **MP1**: Initial setup and basic UI implementation
 2. **MP2**: API server and client integration